DaQuanHarley/Azure-Network-Protocals/README.md

 Now we are going to initiate a non-stop ping from our Windows 10 VM to our Ubuntu VM.

 Open the Network Security Group of our Ubuntu machine and disable incoming (inbound) ICMP traffic.
 To disable incoming ICMP traffic, click "Add" a new rule and copy everything exactly from the picture.
-Once that is done, you can create the rule and it will create automatically and show up as a new rule.
+Once that is done, you can create the rule, which will automatically create and show up as a new one.

  <p>
 <img src="https://i.imgur.com/s6vZovU.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>